 Total expected carbon credits we’ll generate in Kenya over 7 years

-Credits generated per customer per year
+Credits generated per pump per year

 Total expected customer price reduction

 SunCulture so far works with over 40,000 farmers in Africa, most of whom will be beneficiaries of the carbon project.
 Our monitoring framework consists of a combination of technology platforms with telemetry data from IoT to monitor the solar irrigation functionality and gather data for emissions reduction reporting.
 We augment IoT data management with field surveys for better quality control on emissions reduction estimates.
-Each SunCulture pump saves 2.9tCO2 per annum, thereby generating carbon credits.
+Each SunCulture pump saves above 1.5tCO2 per annum, thereby generating carbon credits.

 A third-party market study suggests decreasing prices by ~50% increases market size by 4-5x; our pilot achieved a 4.3x increase in sales with a price reduction of only ~30%